 J.D.
 Program Admissions

 The faculty annually sets the admissions standards for the Doctor of Jurisprudence program.
-These standards are primarily based on the undergraduate grade point average, the LSAT score, and personal and/or academic achievements.
+These standards are primarily based on the undergraduate and/or graduate grade point average, the LSAT score, and personal and/or academic achievements.

 As a general rule, a bachelor’s degree from a regionally accredited, four-year college or university is a prerequisite for admission.
-However, a limited number of Mississippi College, University of Southern Mississippi, Troy University, and Tougaloo College undergraduates who have demonstrated exceptional academic ability may combine baccalaureate and law school studies to receive a bachelor’s degree and the Doctor of Jurisprudence degree in six years.
+However, the law school has partnered with a limited number of undergraduate institutions pursuant to which undergraduate students who have demonstrated exceptional academic ability may combine baccalaureate and law school studies to receive a bachelor’s degree and the Doctor of Jurisprudence degree in six years.
 These students are permitted to spend the senior undergraduate year as full-time law students, accumulating credit toward the undergraduate and law degrees simultaneously.
 At the end of the first year of successful law study, the undergraduate degree may be awarded; after two additional years of full-time law study the law degree may be awarded.
-A student desiring such an arrangement with these undergraduate institutions should consult with the undergraduate catalogs at these respective institutions regarding each university's program and requirements for participation.
+A student desiring such an arrangement with these undergraduate institutions should consult with the undergraduate catalogs at their respective institutions regarding each university's program and requirements for participation.

 Executive Program (Part-Time J.D.
 Program)

 MC Law has a part-time degree program for a limited number of entering students.
-Successful applicants ordinarily have achieved grade point averages and LSAT scores that both fall within the top twenty-five percent (25%) of the grade point averages and LSAT scores of all students in the entering class.
+Successful applicants normally must have an LSAT score and an undergraduate grade point average that would place the applicant in the top 25% of each score category of the entering class.
 Each part-time student must enter intending to earn the degree Doctor of Jurisprudence.
 The number of students participating in the part-time program in any fall or spring semester shall not exceed ten in any of the first, second, and third year classes.
 If more than ten applicants for admission in a given class apply for part-time status, those applicants who present the more compelling needs, as judged by the Admissions Committee, shall be admitted to part-time status.
 Except as otherwise stated in this paragraph, all other requirements with respect to the application process for the Executive Program are the same as for other applicants.